ImmoBre/global-digital-advertising-performance-analysis/README.md

 # 📖 Project Overview

-This project presents a complete **Data Analytics workflow** for evaluating digital advertising performance across multiple marketing platforms.
+In this project, I developed a complete **data analytics workflow** to evaluate digital advertising performance across multiple marketing platforms.

-Starting from raw campaign data, the project demonstrates the complete analytics lifecycle:
+Starting with raw campaign data, I completed the following stages of the analytics process:

 * Data Understanding
 * Data Quality Assessment